 EXAMPLES | WORD ORIGIN noun a cluster of small cast-iron balls formerly used as a charge for a cannon.
 Origin of grapeshot

-Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 Examples from the Web for grapeshot Historical Examples of grapeshot

 grapeshot which is secured in tiers by parallel iron discs.

 Beside the cannon were stacked canisters of

 grapeshot from the Victory would finish off the Indians.

 Then the Green House struck the door like a salvo of

 I beg your acceptance of an inkstand, made with a Russian

 grapeshot.
 British Dictionary definitions for grapeshot noun ammunition for cannons consisting of a canvas tube containing a cluster of small iron or lead balls that scatter after firing

-Word Origin and History for grapeshot
+Word Origin and History for grapeshot n.

 Online Etymology Dictionary, © 2010 Douglas Harper